 - 4.19 Road transport accounts for over a third of end-user carbon emissions in Mid Devon, at a time when European and national policies set increasingly challenging targets for reduction of carbon emissions.
 However, research by the RAC in 2009 showed that, while car usage is reducing, this does not correspond to a reduction in car ownership.
 Research carried out on behalf of the Department of Communities and Local Government in 2007 forecast an increase of approximately 18% in car ownership between 2001 and 2026.
-In view of local levels of car ownership and the rural nature of the district, there is clearly a need for development in Mid Devon to provide sufficient parking. - Policy DM5 applies a minimum residential parking standard of 1.7 spaces per dwelling based on car ownership levels in Mid Devon.
+In view of local levels of car ownership and the rural nature of the district, there is clearly a need for development in Mid Devon to provide sufficient parking. - 4.19 a Policy DM5 applies a minimum residential parking standard of 1.7 spaces per dwelling based on car ownership levels in Mid Devon.
 This figure will be used to calculate the minimum number of parking spaces for the whole development site, with a minimum of one parking space to be allocated for the sole use of each property.
 The remaining parking provision (and more if preferred) should be distributed appropriately throughout the development, in accordance with principles set out in the Council's Supplementary Planning Document (SPD) on the provision of parking in new development.
 Other principles in the SPD should also be adhered to when drawing up development proposals, including the allocation of appropriately located motorcycle, visitor and disabled spaces with sufficient manoeuvring space.
 For developments comprising one or two dwellings the standard will be rounded up to two spaces per dwelling.
 It is always preferential to locate the parking in close proximity to the property it services.
 For houses, car parking should ideally be provided adjacent to the property, either within the residential curtilage or in well-designed on-street parking.
 Spaces within parking courts are much less frequently used, and can be perceived to be inconvenient and insecure.
 Large, isolated and rear parking courts should be avoided.
-For non-residential development, parking should be provided in accordance with Policy DM5 except where alternative provision can be justified on the basis of existing parking provision or other factors. - 4.20 Accepting that people will continue to own cars, there is a need to make the transition to a low carbon economy through the promotion of low emission transport.
-Policy DM3 also refers to transport and low emissions. - 4.21 Policy DM5 applies a minimum residential parking standard of 1.7 spaces per dwelling based on car ownership levels in Mid Devon.
-This figure will be used to calculate the minimum number of parking spaces for the whole development site, with a minimum of one parking space to be allocated for the sole use of each property.
-The remaining parking provision (and more if preferred) should be distributed appropriately throughout the development, in accordance with principles set out in the Council's Supplementary Planning Document (SPD) on the provision of parking in new development.
-Other principles in the SPD should also be adhered to when drawing up development proposals, including the allocation of appropriately located motorcycle, visitor and disabled spaces with sufficient manoeuvring space.
-For developments comprising one or two dwellings the standard will be rounded up to two spaces per dwelling.
-It is always preferential to locate the parking in closeproximity to the property it services.
-For houses, car parking should ideally be provided adjacent to the property, either within the residential curtilage or in well-designed on-street parking.
-Spaces within parking courts are much less frequently used, and can be perceived to be inconvenient and insecure.
-Large, isolated and rear parking courts should be avoided.
 For non-residential development, parking should be provided in accordance with Policy DM5 except where alternative provision can be justified on the basis of existing parking provision or other factors.

+4.20 Accepting that people will continue to own cars, there is a need to make the transition to a low carbon economy through the promotion of low emission transport.
+Policy DM3 also refers to transport and low emissions.